Vey-Digital/vey-digital.github.io/about.md

 ## Modern Data Platform

-VeyDigital builds analytics solutions using secure, high performance, and license-free technology that eliminates the need for costly desktop tools such as Tableau or Power BI.
-Our dashboards run entirely in the browser, connecting directly to your existing business systems without any software installation or additional fees.
+Cloud-first, secure, and performant.
+We connect directly to your existing business systems and support your current stack, so teams adopt faster and see value sooner.

 ### Key Advantages
 • Cloud-based access with secure, role-based permissions